 An obvious factor in your choice is the size of the gaps in the crisscrossing woodwork small gaps clearly provide more privacy if used in the same way as a fence panel but the reason why you are using a panel is not to feel boxed in, and larger gaps will give the feeling of a more open space.

 Whether you prefer a diamond or square pattern is subjective, diamonds are perhaps more decorative but no more or less practical and their attractive nature can be enhanced by a shaped top as in Forest's Europa Hamburg as opposed to the straight top of their Hidcote trellis.

-Trellis can also be used to increase the height of a fence as with the Convex Fence Fence Topper which is dome-shaped for added style, and can be fixed on top of a brick wall for the same reason or to break up and soften their monolithic nature.
+Trellis can also be used to increase the height of a fence or can be fixed on top of a brick wall for the same reason or to break up and soften their monolithic nature.

 These various types of trellis can be attached to the face of a wall so that climbing plants such as roses and honeysuckle can be tied-in and trained.
 There are many different sizes available including the large squares of a Traditional style or the much smaller diamond gaps of the Wisley trellis.